 The key to calm, positive meal times is a healthy feeding relationship with an appropriate division of responsibilities between adults and children.

-According to registered dietitian and child feeding expert Ellyn Satter:
+According to registered dietitian and child feeding expert Ellyn Satter, RD:

-- Adults are responsible for the foods and beverages that are served.
-They are also responsible for where the meal is served and for making meal times pleasant.
+- Adults are responsible for the foods and beverages that are served, as well as where the meal is served and making meal times pleasant.

 - Children are responsible for deciding whether to eat and how much to eat.
 As they get older, they can learn age-appropriate table manners and meal time behaviors.